mdcutone/psychxr/README.md

 PsychXR is used by PsychoPy v3 (http://www.psychopy.org/) to provide HMD support.

+**Note that this README refers to the development version of PsychXR.**

 ## Why PsychXR?

 PsychXR is intended to provide near direct access to HMD driver APIs using a